 5. Make the room safe and comfortable

 At the same time, keep the room comfortable and calm.
-You might want to remove any battery toys that light up or make sounds.
-Now that she has access to them, she might play with or even step on them by accident.
+Remove any battery toys that light up or make sounds—now that she has access to them, she might play with or even step on them by accident.
 And keep it tidy and organized to avoid over-stimulation.

 6. Use a night light

-Let’s say you did all the above: you talked about the transition from crib to toddler bed and read books all about it.
-You encouraged her with positive words and even bought her a new blanket.
+Let’s say you did all the above: you talked about the transition from a crib to a toddler bed and read books all about it.
+You encouraged her with positive words and even bought her a new night light.

-What if, despite all that, she has a meltdown?
-I’m talking a banging on the door, won’t stop crying, “Don’t leave me Mama” meltdown?
+What if, despite all those steps, she has a meltdown?
+I’m talking a banging-on-the-door, won’t-stop-crying, “Don’t leave me Mama!” meltdown?

-7. Put a safety lock on the doorknob inside the room
+7. Put a doorknob lock inside the room

-This might seem mad, considering we’re talking about locking your kid in her own bedroom.
-But think of it this way: before, she was within the confines of her crib.
+This might seem crazy, considering we’re talking about locking your toddler in her own bedroom.
+But think of it this way: in the past, she was “locked” within the confines of her crib.
 Now, she’s within the confines of her room.

-Our eldest had reached the age where he could turn the knob to open the door.
-We didn’t want him roaming our home and instead wanted him to sleep is in his bed.
-We put safety locks like these on the inside of his room.
+The thing is, we didn’t want him roaming our home, and instead wanted him to sleep safely in bed.
+So we put safety doorknob locks on the inside of his room.
 Other parents said they used a baby gate as another option (don’t forget to install wall protectors, too!).

 8. Check in every few minutes

-9. Encourage your child to sleep in her bed, not yours
+9. Encourage your toddler to sleep in her bed, not yours

 I get that we’re always there for our kids when they’re scared.
-But letting her sleep in your bed because she’s scared tells her that her bed and room aren’t safe places to be.
+But letting your toddler sleep in your bed because she’s scared tells her that her bed and room aren’t safe places to be.

-Instead, walk her to her room and tuck her in each time.
-Acknowledge her fear (“I know you’re scared because you’re sleeping in a bed for the first time”).
+Acknowledge her fear (“You’re scared because you’re sleeping in a bed for the first time”).
 Then, reassure her that all is well and her bed is a warm and safe place to sleep.

 It took about two weeks before our eldest was 100% fine sleeping in his toddler bed.
-No sitting next to him, no yanking on the doorknob.
-We didn’t find him passed out on the floor.
+No sitting next to him, no yanking on the doorknob, and we didn’t find him passed out on the floor.
 He slept the whole night in his bed, safe and snug.

 Your child may be the same or completely different, like my twins.
 With them, they had the added benefit of not being alone in the room, which helped them feel less scared.
 They also saw from day one their big brother sleeping in a big boy bed and knew the transition was a normal one.

 Whether your child is eager or scared, going from crib to toddler bed is a big one they all make.
-No longer are they the little baby you laid in the crib but are now big kids, complete with their big kid beds.
+No longer are they the little baby you laid in the crib, but are now big kids, complete with their own big kid beds.

 Get more tips: